compose-us-research/batch-tweets/README.md

 Google Spreadsheet --> Google Calendar -->Tweet via 3rd Party Automation Service like Zapier --> Twitter

 # What it does
-It puts your tweets from a Google spreadsheet into a calendar and from there it’s posted to twitter via a zapier integration.
+It puts your tweets from a Google spreadsheet into a calendar and from there it’s posted to Twitter via a Zapier integration.

 # Why this is cool
 To stay relevant, Gary V quote